-Easy Key Lime Pie with just six ingredients in 15 minutes.
-A perfect summer dessert thats sweet, tart and buttery!
+Easy Key Lime Pie with just six ingredients, the entire recipe is done and ready to cool in just 15 minutes.
+A perfect summer dessert!

 Easy Key Lime Pie has been a dessert I’ve been making since I moved into my first apartment – mostly because it is so easy to make that it is pretty much fail-proof.
 I’ve made it so many times I actually don’t even reference the recipe anymore because I’ve made it so many times.